CTurt/Cinoop/README.md

 **Optimisations to do:** Currently the DS renders the Game Boy screen in framebuffer mode, this is slow.
 The DS supports hardware tile rendering, which will be much faster.

 ## Building
 Just run `make` on the directory to build all binaries.
-You can also run `make cinoop.exe` for just Windows, `make cinoop.nds` for just DS, or `make cinoop.dol` for just GameCube.
+You can also run `make cinoop.exe` for just Windows, `make cinoop.nds` for just DS, `make cinoop.dol` for just GameCube, or `make cinoop.3ds` for just 3DS.

 Building the Windows version requires [LDFS](https://github.com/CTurt/LDFS), and has been tested with [MinGW](http://www.mingw.org/), using another compiler may require some tweaking.